movalex/BMD_requests/README.md

 10. OCIO nodes should have a pre-divide/post-multiply checkbox.

+11. Modifiers as nodes in own node viewer

+12. RightClick on option for example comps like Houdini

-11. Add the possibility to replace a node with another one from the flow with keystroke + mouse drag.
+13. Add the possibility to replace a node with another one from the flow with keystroke + mouse drag.
 Eg. I have a merge node connected to my tree but I want to change it to a bool already existing in my flow viewer.
 I should be able to hold down ctrl, drag the bool over my merge and they should swap places, connecting FG and BG (or other equal named inputs) automaticly.

-12. Add the option to open node groups in full flow views (ether as sub tabs or replace the flow content with group and include an exit button)
+14. Add the option to open node groups in full flow views (ether as sub tabs or replace the flow content with group and include an exit button)

-13. Add a filtering dialog that highlights the border of all nodes in the flow of a selected type, active/inactive within a given frame range, contain expresions, contain custom controls, or contain keyframes.
+15. Add a filtering dialog that highlights the border of all nodes in the flow of a selected type, active/inactive within a given frame range, contain expresions, contain custom controls, or contain keyframes.

-14. Overhaul the Custom Controls interface so it is easier to use and commit changes without closing the interface.
+16. Overhaul the Custom Controls interface so it is easier to use and commit changes without closing the interface.

 ### Media Management and Workflow
 1. Add a scaled down media management page with project management / version and revision features like Generation.